rickosborne/cascades/md/31-5-5-the-importance-of.md

 It was my turn to point an accusatory finger.
 "What's worth killing people for?"

-His eyes looked like they would pop out of his sockets and he began to choke, sobbing.
+His eyes looked like they would pop out of his sockets.
+He began to choke, sobbing.

 "You can't … how … I had to …"